go101/immutable-value-proposal/README.md

 (Yes, this proposal doesn't solve all problems.)
 In other words, data syncrhonizations might be still needed when concurrently reading the values referenced by `*.fixed` values.

+By combining `final` and `fixed`, it is possible to declare true immutable values.

 Below, for description convenience, the proposal will call
 * `T` values declared with `var` as `var.normal` values.
 * `T` values declared with `final` as `final.normal` values.